What is a Breach of Planning Control?

 A determination will then be made as to whether a breach of planning control has been made and acknowledge accordingly.

-Send your complaint to firstname.lastname@example.org where a member of staff will record your complaint and pass to a Planning Officer.
+To make a complaint fill in the online form or download the form and send by email to email@example.com where a member of staff will record your complaint and pass to a Planning Officer.
+Or you can send the form by post to:

 Borough Council of Wellingborough